 Yan Ge short story: Looking for the Japanese

-Out of Ireland summer fiction series: a story about a missing boy conjures up memories
+12 stories of Christmas, Day 5: a story about a missing boy conjures up memories

 Yan Ge: ‘People’s Literature’ magazine recently chose her as one of China’s 20 future literary masters.
 Photograph: Alan Betson